iq-motion-control/iq-module-communication-doc/docs/manual/manual_velocity_control_mechanisms.rst

     .. warning::
         Please remove all propellers from any module you plan on testing.
 Failure to do so can result in harm to you or others around you.
 Further, please ensure that your module is secured to a stationary platform or surface before attempting to spin it.

-This example illustrates a basic velocity command with a Vertiq speed module.
+This example illustrates a basic velocity command with the Propeller Motor Controller.
 We start by setting the module's :ref:`timeout period <manual_timeout>` to 5 seconds to ensure that we will continue to spin, even though we are not continuously sending new commands.
-The module will continue for up to 5 seconds before stopping itself and performing its timeout behavior.
+The module will continue for up to 5 seconds before stopping itself and performing its :ref:`timeout behavior <timeout_behavior>`.
 Note that the longest sleep period in the script is 4 seconds, so we will not hit a timeout during this test.
 Then, we set *ctrl_velocity* to :math:`25\frac{rad}{s}` which causes the module to start spinning at :math:`25\frac{rad}{s}`.
 After 4 seconds, we halt the module by putting it into
 Coast, wait another 2 seconds, and perform the same steps, only this time spinning the module at :math:`-12.5\frac{rad}{s}`.
 Notice that the module spins in the counterclockwise direction when commanded to a positive velocity, and the clockwise direction when commanded to a negative velocity.